 |External Validity: Good.|

 Prostate cancer is the most common cancer diagnosed in North American men, excluding skin cancers.
-It is estimated that in 2021, approximately 248,530 new cases and 34,130 prostate cancer–related deaths will occur in the United States.
-Prostate cancer is now the second leading cause of cancer death in men, exceeded by lung cancer.
-It accounts for 26% of all male cancers and 11% of male cancer-related deaths.
+It is estimated that in 2022, approximately 268,490 new cases and 34,500 prostate cancer–related deaths will occur in the United States.
+Prostate cancer is now the second-leading cause of cancer death in men, exceeded by lung cancer.
+It accounts for 27% of all male cancers and 11% of male cancer-related deaths.
 For 2017, age-adjusted prostate cancer mortality rates per 100,000 were 18.9 overall, 17.8 for White men, and 36.4 for African American men.
 Age-adjusted incidence rates increased steadily from 1975 through 1992, with particularly dramatic increases associated with the inception of widespread use of prostate-specific antigen (PSA) screening in the late 1980s and early 1990s, followed by a fall in incidence.
-A decline in early-stage prostate cancer incidence rates from 2011 to 2012 (19%) in men aged 50 years and older persisted through 2013 (6%) in Surveillance, Epidemiology, and End Results (SEER) registries following the U.S. Preventive Services Task Force recommendations against routine PSA testing of all men, which were published in 2012.
+A decline in early-stage prostate cancer incidence rates from 2011 to 2012 (19%) in men aged 50 years and older persisted through 2013 (6%) in Surveillance, Epidemiology, and End Results (SEER) Program registries following the 2012 U.S. Preventive Services Task Force recommendations against routine PSA testing of all men.
 Whether this pattern will lead to an increase in diagnosis of distant-stage disease and prostate cancer mortality is not yet known and will require long-term follow-up.
-Between the mid-1990s and mid-2010s, mortality rates declined by about 50%; however from 2014 to 2018, mortality rates appear to have stabilized.
+Between the mid-1990s and mid-2010s, mortality rates declined by about 50%; however from 2015 to 2019, mortality rates decreased by 0.6% per year.
 It has been suggested that declines in mortality rates in certain jurisdictions reflect the benefit of PSA screening, but others have noted that these observations may be explained by independent phenomena such as improved treatments.
-The estimated lifetime risk of a prostate cancer diagnosis is about 12.1%, and the lifetime risk of dying from this disease is 2.4%.
+The estimated lifetime risk of a prostate cancer diagnosis is about 12.5%, and the lifetime risk of dying from this disease is 2.4%.

 The biology and natural history of prostate cancer is not completely understood.
 Rigorous evaluation of any prostate cancer screening modality is desirable because the natural history of the disease is variable, and appropriate treatment is not clearly defined.
 Although the prevalence of prostate cancer and preneoplastic lesions found at autopsy steadily increases for each decade of age, most of these lesions remain clinically undetected.
 An autopsy study of White and Asian men also found an increase in occult prostate cancer with age, reaching nearly 60% in men older than 80 years.
 More than 50% of cancers in Asian men and 25% of cancers in White men had a Gleason score of 7 or greater, suggesting that Gleason score may be an imprecise indicator of clinically insignificant prostate cancer.[2,3]